itsgitz/go-workshop/README.md

 # Go Workshop

-The repository that contains all of Go source code for doing a workshop with Go (Golang).
+This repository contains workshops or exercises using Go.

 # Contributor